ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 | `0xffbfe134`   | `EBP for funcB()`            | Base pointer (EBP) for `funcB()`        |
 | ...            | ...                          | ...                                     |

-For more information, read the chapter 2.3 Stack buffer overflows in "Low-Level Software Security for Compiler Developers" [^5]

 ## Dangers of the overflow